 You know your child best, so why wouldn’t you take every decision of their day into your own hands?
 After all, you are sure your daughter would be happier in ballet class as opposed to karate (despite her requesting it on multiple occasions).
 When a child is old enough, giving them room to make some of their own choices will lead to confidence and self-discovery.
 Allowing your child to choose what they would like to participate in will lead to increased dedication and commitment to the activity.

-6. You are overly protective.
+6. Being overly protective.

 You so desperately love your child and, therefore, naturally want to protect them from the disappointment and heartbreak in life.
 The problem is that you’re protecting them so entirely that they are unable to experience disappointment, fear, frustration, or pain.
 You are certainly your child’s protector for the big things in life, but remember that one day they will need to get by on their own.
 Many times it’s the most painful lessons in life that give us the skills, self-knowledge, and resilience to cope with life’s inevitable ups and downs.

-This article appeared on Scary Mommy.
+A version of this article appeared on Scary Mommy.